galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 ![Sources of variation]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_technical_variation.svg %} "Sources of unwanted technical variation")

-Technical variation appears in three main forms: Library size variation, Amplification bias, and Dropout events.
+Technical variation appears in three main forms: *Library size variation*, *Amplification bias*, and *Dropout events*.

-Library size variation occurs where two cells of the same cell type may produce a different amount of total transcripts than one another (e.g. due to cell-cycle effects, or differing capture efficiencies), but have a similar *proportion* of transcripts for specific genes.
+1. **Library size variation** occurs where two cells of the same cell type may produce a different amount of total transcripts than one another (e.g. due to cell-cycle effects, or differing capture efficiencies), but have a similar *proportion* of transcripts for specific genes.
 For example, a neural cell with a library size of 100 may express 10 counts of SOX2 (10%), and another neural cell with a library size of 200 may express 20 counts of SOX2 (also 10%).
 The two cells have different library sizes, but harbor the same expression for that gene because they are of the same cell type.

-Amplification bias stems from an uneven amplification of certain transcripts of a cell over others, giving a false number of reads for the number of mRNA molecules actually observed in the cell.
+1. **Amplification bias** stems from an uneven amplification of certain transcripts of a cell over others, giving a false number of reads for the number of mRNA molecules actually observed in the cell.
 Unique Moleculer Identifiers can significantly reduce this bias, and it is a topic that is covered more extensively in the [*Understanding Barcodes*]({{site.baseurl}}{% link topics/transcriptomics/tutorials/scrna-umis/tutorial.md %}) hands-on.

-Dropout events are the zero counts that are prevalent in the data due to the reduced sequencing sensitivity in detecting reads, which yields many false negatives in the detection of genes, often resulting in over 80% of the count values in the count matrix being zero.
+1. **Dropout events** are the zero counts that are prevalent in the data due to the reduced sequencing sensitivity in detecting reads, which yields many false negatives in the detection of genes, often resulting in over 80% of the count values in the count matrix being zero.
 A major point to take into account is that some of these zeroes are *real* (i.e. no transcripts of that gene were detected in that cell) and some of these are *false* (i.e. the transcripts were never captured due to the low sequencing depth).
 Modelling this duality in the data and mitigating against it is one of the biggest challenges of normalising single-cell data.

 ## Naive Approach